johnkerl/miller/docs6/docs/manpage.md

        Usage: mlr repeat [options]
        Copies input records to output records multiple times.
        Options must be exactly one of the following:
        -n {repeat count}  Repeat each input record this many times.
        -f {field name}    Same, but take the repeat count from the specified field name of each input record.
+       -h|--help Show this message.
        Example:
          echo x=0 | mlr repeat -n 4 then put '$x=urand()'
        produces:
         x=0.488189
         x=0.484973
         x=0.704983
         x=0.147311
        Example:
          echo a=1,b=2,c=3 | mlr repeat -f b
        produces:
          a=1,b=2,c=3
          a=1,b=2,c=3
        Example:
          echo a=1,b=2,c=3 | mlr repeat -f c
        produces:
          a=1,b=2,c=3
          a=1,b=2,c=3
          a=1,b=2,c=3

    reshape
        Usage: mlr reshape [options]
        Wide-to-long options:
          -i {input field names}   -o {key-field name,value-field name}
          -r {input field regexes} -o {key-field name,value-field name}
          These pivot/reshape the input data such that the input fields are removed and separate records are emitted for each key/value pair.
          Note: this works with tail -f and produces output records for each input record seen.
        Long-to-wide options:
          -s {key-field name,value-field name}
          These pivot/reshape the input data to undo the wide-to-long operation.
          Note: this does not work with tail -f; it produces output records only after all input records have been read.

        Examples:

          Input file "wide.txt":
            time       X           Y
            2009-01-01 0.65473572  2.4520609
            2009-01-02 -0.89248112 0.2154713
            2009-01-03 0.98012375  1.3179287

          mlr --pprint reshape -i X,Y -o item,value wide.txt
            time       item value
            2009-01-01 X    0.65473572
            2009-01-01 Y    2.4520609
            2009-01-02 X    -0.89248112
            2009-01-02 Y    0.2154713
            2009-01-03 X    0.98012375
            2009-01-03 Y    1.3179287

          mlr --pprint reshape -r '[A-Z]' -o item,value wide.txt time       item value
            2009-01-01 X    0.65473572
            2009-01-01 Y    2.4520609
            2009-01-02 X    -0.89248112
            2009-01-02 Y    0.2154713
            2009-01-03 X    0.98012375
            2009-01-03 Y    1.3179287

          Input file "long.txt":
            time       item value
            2009-01-01 X    0.65473572
            2009-01-01 Y    2.4520609
            2009-01-02 X    -0.89248112
            2009-01-02 Y    0.2154713
            2009-01-03 X    0.98012375
            2009-01-03 Y    1.3179287

          mlr --pprint reshape -s item,value long.txt
            time       X           Y
            2009-01-01 0.65473572  2.4520609
            2009-01-02 -0.89248112 0.2154713
            2009-01-03 0.98012375  1.3179287
        See also mlr nest.

    sample
        Usage: mlr sample [options]
        Reservoir sampling (subsampling without replacement), optionally by category.
-       -k {count}    Required: number of records to output, total, or by group if using -g.
-       -g {a,b,c}    Optional: group-by-field names for samples.
        See also mlr bootstrap and mlr shuffle.
+       Options:
+       -g {a,b,c} Optional: group-by-field names for samples, e.g. a,b,c.
+       -k {k} Required: number of records to output in total, or by group if using -g.
+       -h|--help Show this message.

+   sec2gmtdate
+       Usage: ../c/mlr sec2gmtdate {comma-separated list of field names}
+       Replaces a numeric field representing seconds since the epoch with the corresponding GMT year-month-day timestamp; leaves non-numbers as-is.
+       This is nothing more than a keystroke-saver for the sec2gmtdate function:
+         ../c/mlr sec2gmtdate time1,time2
+       is the same as
+         ../c/mlr put '$time1=sec2gmtdate($time1);$time2=sec2gmtdate($time2)'

    sec2gmt
        Usage: mlr sec2gmt [options] {comma-separated list of field names}
        Replaces a numeric field representing seconds since the epoch with the corresponding GMT timestamp; leaves non-numbers as-is.
 This is nothing more than a keystroke-saver for the sec2gmt function: mlr sec2gmt time1,time2
        is the same as
-	 mlr put '$time1=sec2gmt($time1);$time2=sec2gmt($time2)'
+         mlr put '$time1 = sec2gmt($time1); $time2 = sec2gmt($time2)'
        Options:
        -1 through -9: format the seconds using 1..9 decimal places, respectively.

-   sec2gmtdate
-       Usage: mlr sec2gmtdate {comma-separated list of field names}
-       Replaces a numeric field representing seconds since the epoch with the corresponding GMT year-month-day timestamp; leaves non-numbers as-is.
-       This is nothing more than a keystroke-saver for the sec2gmtdate function: mlr sec2gmtdate time1,time2
-       is the same as
-	 mlr put '$time1=sec2gmtdate($time1);$time2=sec2gmtdate($time2)'
+       --millis Input numbers are treated as milliseconds since the epoch.
+       --micros Input numbers are treated as microseconds since the epoch.
+       --nanos  Input numbers are treated as nanoseconds since the epoch.
+       -h|--help Show this message.

    seqgen
        Usage: mlr seqgen [options]
+       Passes input records directly to output.
+Most useful for format conversion.
        Produces a sequence of counters.
 Discards the input record stream.
-Produces output as specified by the following options:
+Produces output as specified by the options

+       Options:
-       -f {name} Field name for counters; default "i".
+       -f {name} (default "i") Field name for counters.
-       --start {number} Inclusive start value; default "1".
+       --start {value} (default 1) Inclusive start value.
+       --step {value} (default 1) Step value.
-       --stop  {number} Inclusive stop value; default "100".
+       --stop {value} (default 100) Inclusive stop value.
-       --step  {number} Step value; default "1".
+       -h|--help Show this message.
        Start, stop, and/or step may be floating-point.
 Output is integer if start, stop, and step are all integers.
 Step may be negative.
 It may not be zero unless start == stop.

    shuffle
-       Usage: mlr shuffle {no options}
+       Usage: mlr shuffle [options]
        Outputs records randomly permuted.
 No output records are produced until all input records are read.
 See also mlr bootstrap and mlr sample.
+       Options:
+       -h|--help Show this message.

    skip-trivial-records
        Usage: mlr skip-trivial-records [options]
-       Passes through all records except:
-       * those with zero fields;
-       * those for which all fields have empty value.
+       Passes through all records except those with zero fields, or those for which all fields have empty value.
+       Options:
+       -h|--help Show this message.

    sort
        Usage: mlr sort {flags}
-       Flags:
-	 -f  {comma-separated field names}  Lexical ascending
-	 -n  {comma-separated field names}  Numerical ascending; nulls sort last -nf {comma-separated field names}  Same as -n
-	 -r  {comma-separated field names}  Lexical descending
-	 -nr {comma-separated field names}  Numerical descending; nulls sort first Sorts records primarily by the first specified field, secondarily by the second field, and so on.
+       Sorts records primarily by the first specified field, secondarily by the second field, and so on.
 (Any records not having all specified sort keys will appear at the end of the output, in the order they were encountered, regardless of the specified sort order.)
 The sort is stable: records that compare equal will sort in the order they were encountered in the input record stream.

+       Options:
+       -f  {comma-separated field names}  Lexical ascending
+       -n  {comma-separated field names}  Numerical ascending; nulls sort last -nf {comma-separated field names}  Same as -n -r  {comma-separated field names}  Lexical descending
+       -nr {comma-separated field names}  Numerical descending; nulls sort first -h|--help Show this message.

        Example:
          mlr sort -f a,b -nr x,y,z
        which is the same as:
          mlr sort -f a -f b -nr x -nr y -nr z

    sort-within-records
-       Usage: mlr sort-within-records [no options]
+       Usage: mlr sort-within-records [options]
        Outputs records sorted lexically ascending by keys.
+       Options:
+       -r        Recursively sort subobjects/submaps, e.g. for JSON input.
+       -h|--help Show this message.

    stats1
        Usage: mlr stats1 [options]
        Computes univariate statistics for one or more given fields, accumulated across the input record stream.
        Options:
-       -a {sum,count,...}  Names of accumulators: p10 p25.2 p50 p98 p100 etc. and/or
+       -a {sum,count,...} Names of accumulators: one or more of: median   This is the same as p50 p10 p25.2 p50 p98 p100 etc.
-			   one or more of:
+         TODO: flags for interpolated percentiles
          count    Count instances of fields
          mode     Find most-frequently-occurring values for fields; first-found wins tie antimode Find least-frequently-occurring values for fields; first-found wins tie sum      Compute sums of specified fields
-	  mean	    Compute averages (sample means) of specified fields stddev    Compute sample standard deviation of specified fields var	    Compute sample variance of specified fields meaneb    Estimate error bars for averages (assuming no sample autocorrelation) skewness  Compute sample skewness of specified fields kurtosis  Compute sample kurtosis of specified fields min	    Compute minimum values of specified fields max	    Compute maximum values of specified fields -f {a,b,c}   Value-field names on which to compute statistics --fr {regex} Regex for value-field names on which to compute statistics (compute statistics on values in all field names matching regex) --fx {regex} Inverted regex for value-field names on which to compute statistics (compute statistics on values in all field names not matching regex) -g {d,e,f}   Optional group-by-field names
+         mean     Compute averages (sample means) of specified fields var      Compute sample variance of specified fields stddev   Compute sample standard deviation of specified fields meaneb   Estimate error bars for averages (assuming no sample autocorrelation) skewness Compute sample skewness of specified fields kurtosis Compute sample kurtosis of specified fields min      Compute minimum values of specified fields max      Compute maximum values of specified fields

-       --gr {regex} Regex for optional group-by-field names (group by values in field names matching regex) --gx {regex} Inverted regex for optional group-by-field names (group by values in field names not matching regex) --grfx {regex} Shorthand for --gr {regex} --fx {that same regex}
+       -f {a,b,c}   Value-field names on which to compute statistics -g {d,e,f}   Optional group-by-field names

-       -i	    Use interpolated percentiles, like R's type=7; default like type=1.
+       -i           Use interpolated percentiles, like R's type=7; default like type=1.\n");
-		    Not sensical for string-valued fields.
+                    Not sensical for string-valued fields.\n");
        -s           Print iterative stats.
 Useful in tail -f contexts (in which case please avoid pprint-format output since end of input stream will never be seen).
-       -F	    Computes integerable things (e.g. count) in floating point.
+       -h|--help    Show this message.
+       [TODO: more]
        Example: mlr stats1 -a min,p10,p50,p90,max -f value -g size,shape
+        mlr stats1
-       Example: mlr stats1 -a count,mode -f size
+       Example: mlr stats1 -a count,mode -f size mlr stats1
-       Example: mlr stats1 -a count,mode -f size -g shape
+       Example: mlr stats1 -a count,mode -f size -g shape mlr stats1
-       Example: mlr stats1 -a count,mode --fr '^[a-h].*$' -gr '^k.*$' This computes count and mode statistics on all field names beginning with a through h, grouped by all field names starting with k.
+       Example: mlr stats1 -a count,mode --fr '^[a-h].*$' -gr '^k.*$' mlr stats1
+               This computes count and mode statistics on all field names beginning with a through h, grouped by all field names starting with k.

        Notes:
        * p50 and median are synonymous.
        * min and max output the same results as p0 and p100, respectively, but use less memory.
        * String-valued data make sense unless arithmetic on them is required, e.g. for sum, mean, interpolated percentiles, etc. In case of mixed data, numbers are less than strings.
        * count and mode allow text input; the rest require numeric input.
          In particular, 1 and 1.0 are distinct text for count and mode.
        * When there are mode ties, the first-encountered datum wins.

    stats2